930727fre/sukebei-crawler/readme.md

 ## Notice
  - Browser is required(for showing gui).
  - Don't kill the programe while running, else the history.csv will crash.
- - Windows version is no longer mantained, so it's deprecated to use it.
+ - Windows version is no longer maintained, so it's deprecated to use it.

 ## Goal given up😢
  - Since sukebei.nyaa.si crashes so FREQUENTLY, I can't tell a crashed web from a page out of index.